“Covid-19 was the digital accelerant of the decade,” according to a digital engagement report published recently by Twilio.

 With increased digitization, governments can easily access the work records of their ex-employees across different departments.
 They can create provisions for direct rehiring or internal shifts.

-Pandemic is forcing governments to look at service delivery in a different light.
+COVID-19 is forcing governments to look at service delivery in a different light.
 Conventional belief dictates that personalization requires the human touch.
 On the contrary, digital technology provides a more accessible and personalized service.

 Digital platforms and applications tend to have a simple, intuitive, and user-friendly interface.
 They try to incorporate user feedback at every stage, thereby making the user experience more engaging and personalized.